bebopjmm/dnd5e-campaigns/hunters_of_damned/Team/Ihrin Tomovici.md

 ### Campaign Introduction
-Fate smiled on you and Professor Lorrimor one day in the not so distant past.
-Through a matter of pure chance, you were in a position to save the late scholar’s life and did so.
-His gratitude was effusive, and he promised that he would never forget you.
-You are unsure of the nature of the summons in his will, but believe he may have listed you as a possible heir in thanks for saving him from an untimely demise.
+Fate smiled on Ihrin and Professor Lorrimor one day in the not so distant past.
+Through a matter of pure chance, Ihrin was in a position to save the late scholar’s life and did so.
+His gratitude was effusive, and he promised that he would never forget her.
+Ihrin was unsure of the nature of the summons in his will, but believed he may have listed her as a possible heir in thanks for saving him from an untimely demise.

 ### History
-- Homeland: Dwarven mountain stronghold
+- Homeland:
-- Circumstances of Birth: Middle-class
+- Circumstances of Birth:
-- Parents: Both Alive
+- Parents: unknown
-- Siblings: 3
+- Siblings:
-- Parent's Professions: Merchants
+- Parent's Professions: unknown
-- Childhood Event: Raiders
+- Childhood Event:
 - Training: Mercenary
-- Influential Associate: The Wanderer
+- Influential Associate:
 - Moral Conflict:
 - Romantic Relationships: